 Your meniscus is the tough piece of cartilage that’s designed for absorbing shock between your shin and thigh bones.
-If you have an injury and tear your meniscus and wind up with severe knee pain, board-certified orthopaedic surgeon Igor Rubinshteyn, MD, can help.
-Before your meniscus tear worsens or starts keeping you from your daily activities, schedule an evaluation at Dr. Rubinshteyn’s office in Brooklyn or Rego Park, New York.
+If you have an injury and tear your meniscus and wind up with severe knee pain, board-certified orthopaedic surgeon Igor Rubinshteyn, MD, and Alexander Gimpelevich, DO, can help.
+Before your meniscus tear worsens or starts keeping you from your daily activities, schedule an evaluation at the office in Brooklyn or Rego Park, New York.
 Schedule online or over the phone.

 Your meniscus is one of the most durable pieces of cartilage in your body.
 After all, it’s designed to absorb shock with each and every step you take.
 However, one swift move in the wrong direction and you can easily tear your meniscus and suffer from excruciating knee pain.

 Some of the most common causes and risk factors of a meniscus tear include: